gaycodegal/simple-zig-wasm-synthesizer/README.md

 ## Progress

 In its current state, it could be used to play short sound effects for online games.
-The code size is at last check ~5kb in js + wasm, or 2.6kb zipped.
+The code size is at last check ~15.9kb in js + wasm (without shortening variable names etc), or 7.4kb zipped.
 The audio it generates is 45kb/s 8bit audio.

+The wasm binary itself is only 2kb.

 - Play different notes from a note bank
 - Play different waveforms from a waveform bank
+- Music player which doesn't suffer the length limitations of audiobuffer, instead using AudioWorklet

 ### Soon

-- Music player which doesn't suffer the length limitations of audiobuffer, instead using AudioWorklet
+- message passing setup for the music player to allow for dynamic choice of song

 ### Later

-- configure max amplitude (probably in the f32 converter)
+- configure max amplitude (probably in the f32 converter, for polyphony)
 - Make music be able to use notes and sfx alike to play music
 - Make an optional file format for the music